danintel/sawtooth-faq/validator.rst

 -----------------------
 One method to backup it up is to use the ```tar -S``` option (sparse option).
 For example: ```tar cSf merkle-00.tar merkle-00.*``` .
 Some of the Linux file tools have similar options, such as ```cp --sparse``.

+For LMDB databases, the database should be backed up when it is quiet (no updates).
+If the database is "live", it's best to do a backup by dumping it to a file.
+That will avoid inconsistencies from backups during the middle of updates.
+Use ``mdb_dump`` from package ``lmdb-utils`` .
+For example, ``mdb_dump -n /var/lib/sawtooth/block-00.lmdb >block-00.lmdb.dump`` Use ``mdb_load -n -f block-00.lmdb.dump`` to restore the database.

 What TCP ports does Sawtooth use?
 -------------------
 * 4004 is used by the Validator component bus, which uses ZMQ.
 The validator listens to requests on this port from the REST API and from one or more transaction processors.